PX4/PX4-user_guide/en/advanced_features/precland.md

 The landing target estimate is published in the `landing_target_pose` uORB message.

 ### Enhanced Vehicle Position Estimation

-> **Note** Enhanced vehicle position estimation is currently only supported with LPE.

 If the beacon is specified to be stationary using the parameter `LTEST_MODE`, the vehicle's position/velocity estimate can be improved with the help of the beacon measurements.
 This is done by fusing the beacon's velocity as a measurement of the negative velocity of the vehicle.